NWChemEx/ParallelZone/docs/source/developer/design/logging.rst

 The current design satisfies our current needs, but should be extensible if/when users want to customize logging more.
 In particular:

 - Add ability to further scope loggers.
 Imagine having loggers per class, or for specific instances.
 Turning on/off such loggers makes it easier to track what's going on with the class and instances.
+- Realistically we probably want a factory, or similar mechanism, for setting up the initial loggers.
+Since our initialization choices are presently very limited we punt on the factory until more choices become available.